kksng/korus-ui/README.md

 │   │   ├── DropDownSelect              : demo examples of DropDownSelect component for cypress tests
 │   │   ├── DropZone                    : demo examples of DropZone component for cypress tests
 │   │   ├── FileDrop                    : demo examples of FileDrop component for cypress tests
+│   │   ├── FileList                    : demo examples of FileList component for cypress tests
 │   │   ├── Input                       : demo examples of Input component for cypress tests
 │   │   ├── MaskedInput                 : demo examples of MaskedInput component for cypress tests
 │   │   ├── Modal                       : demo examples of Modal component for cypress tests